Menu

 Career

-Carriers and operators who have actual means of transportation (ships, trucks, aircraft, etc.) and receive packages from shippers and actually transport them.
+Carriers, businesses that have actual means of transportation (ships, trucks, aircraft, etc.) and take luggage from shippers and actually transport them.

 Living waste from the kitchen and living room of the ship.

-Unit of workers in onboard cargo handling.
-For conventional ships, one gang consisting of about 11 to 13 people, consisting of hatch units.
-In a containership, about eight people per gang, consisting of gantry cranes.
+The unit of workers in ship cargo.
+In a conventional ship, one gang consists of about 11 to 13 people, consisting of hatch units.
+A container ship consists of about eight gang members, consisting of gantry cranes.

-A group of port workers (groups) is called gangs, and the bridge used by gangs to cross from land to ship is called gangway.
-It also refers to the ferry bridge for passengers.
-It's the gate.
+A group of port workers (groups) is called gangs, and the bridge used by gangs to cross from land to ships is called gangways.
+In turn, it also refers to the ferry bridge for passengers.
+1999.

-In areas designated by the Waterfront Law Enforcement Ordinance, such as Yokohama Port and Kobe Port, when operating large vessels, pilots must be loaded in principle.
-Such a form of water tip is called a forced water destination, and the area is called a forced water destination zone.
+In areas designated by the Waterfront Law Enforcement Order, such as Yokohama Port and Kobe Port, when operating a large ship, in principle, a pilot must be boarded.
+Such a form of a water destination is called a forced water destination, and that area is called a forced water destination.

-This refers to damage or expense arising from dispositions made by a ship or cargo in order to avoid the ship and cargo from common danger in the event of a marine disaster.
+Damage or expense arising from a ship or a disposition that has been made into cargo to avoid communal danger in the event of a maritime incident.

-Several shipping companies that enter the regular route share their fleet on the regular route and distribute ships in cooperation.
-The company is working to reduce operating costs and improve services to shippers.
+Several shipping companies operating on regular routes share their respective fleets on their regular routes and cooperate with each other.
+We are working to reduce operating costs and improve service to shippers.

-A system that integrates the delivery of multiple companies by realizing mixed-loading of delivery that companies had originally carried out in some way.
-There are patterns such as joint delivery, joint purchase, joint shipment, joint shipping, and joint pickup.
+A system that realizes mixed loading of delivery performed by companies in some way and integrates delivery of multiple companies.
+There are patterns such as joint delivery, joint purchase, joint shipment, and joint collection.

-For the purpose of preventing wave droplets or preventing danger, it may refer to a wall provided at the top of a seawall, embankment or breakwater, or a structure that includes a chest wall.
+For the purpose of preventing wave droplets or preventing danger, it may refer to a wall installed at the top of a seawall, embankment or breakwater, or a structure containing a chest wall.

-This refers to a ship that has advanced equipment and has reduced the number of passengers.
-Due to its high economic efficiency, it has increased since around 1981 and has become the core of Japanese ships.
-In 1979, the Seafarers System Modernization Committee, an advisory body to the Ministry of Transport's Seafarers Bureau, was established, and started basic experiments with a small number of experimental vessels.
-We moved to practical use of 18 people in stage A and 16 B stage, and 14 people in stage C were experimenting with the goal of the end of 1987.
-In 1988, there was a plan for 13 people in the D stage, but it was not implemented because it shifted to a pioneership experiment.
-(See) Pioneership
+A ship that has advanced equipment and aims to reduce the number of crew members.
+Due to its high economic efficiency, the number has increased since around 1981 and has become the core of Japanese ships.
+In 1979, the Seafarers System Modernization Committee, an advisory body to the Seafarers Bureau of the Ministry of Transport, was established, and basic experiments on a small number of capacity were started using experimental ships.
+A stage 18 and B stage 16 were put into practical use, and stage 14 C stage 14 were tested by the end of 1987.
+Also, in 1988, there was a plan for 13 people in stage D, but it was not implemented because it shifted to a pilotship experiment.
+(Mr.) Pioneership

 Port and Harbor Bureau General Affairs Department General Affairs Division